mrozowski/elasticsearch-demo/README.md

 # Elasticsearch demo
 Example of how to use Elasticsearch and with Spring framework and Kotlin to add, search and suggest items.

-The app uses UI to visualise elasticsearch functionality like suggesting product name based on user input
+The app uses UI to visualize elasticsearch functionality like suggesting product names based on user input

 ## Technological stack
 * Kotlin